sfasih1/prayertime-widget/README.md

   --ptw-fg: #000000;  /* text */
   --ptw-border: #000000; /* table borders */
   --ptw-accent: #ec4899; /* highlight for next prayer */
+  --ptw-max-width: 600px; /* make table wider (default 420px) */
 }
 ```

+Notes:
+- To adjust font size or padding, you can override `.ptw__th, .ptw__td { font-size: 16px; padding: 12px 14px; }` in your site CSS.
+- In an iframe, also increase the iframe height to avoid scrollbars.

 Layout is a semantic table with 3 columns: Prayer | Time | Jamaat.